Available at our Woodlands, Pearland, Katy and Clear Lake locations

 - iStat Equipment to conveniently check blood levels before administering contrast dye.

 Our goal is to make medical imaging simple and affordable.
-We provide arthrograms to patients, and accept their insurance, in the Woodlands, Pearland and Clear Lake areas.
+We provide arthrograms to patients, and accept their insurance, in the Woodlands, Pearland, Katy, and Clear Lake areas.
 Contact us today to learn more about our diagnostic imaging services.